It’s easy to work when you are inspired.

 Now you can dive into the bottomless ocean that is web-design.

-It’s easy to get overwhelmed with all the options, especially if it’s your first time creating a website.
-There are a few life-vests you can use, so you don’t drown.
+It’s easy to get overwhelmed with all the options, especially if it’s your first time creating a website, so resorting to the pros and hiring a UX consulting company might be the right move for you.
+If you decide to do it for yourself, there are a few life-vests you can use, so you don’t drown.

 WordPress has a directory full of themes, both free and premium that you can use.
 This is certainly a must if you are just starting out.